sundbry/nightshell/README.md

 nightshell
 ==========

-A graphical debug repl derived from Nightcode and REDL
+A graphical debug repl derived from Nightcode and REDL.
+Use it to launch breakpoints in interactive REPL windows.

 ## Installation

-Add to your ~/.lein/profiles.clj
+Create a :nightshell user profile in ~/.lein/profiles.clj

 ```clj
 {:nightshell